blitzagency/amigo-swift/README.md

 // the default value of false does nothing.

 let mom = NSManagedObjectModel(contentsOfURL: url)!

+// specifying 'echo: true' will have amigo print out
-let engine = SQLiteEngineFactory(":memory:", echo: true)
-amigo = Amigo(mom, factory: engine)
+// all of the SQL commands it's generating. let engine = SQLiteEngineFactory(":memory:", echo: true) amigo = Amigo(mom, factory: engine) amigo.createAll()
-amigo.createAll()